 If sluggish bowels are your problem, researchers say high-fiber kiwifruit may be the kick you're looking for.
-A study by researchers in Pacific Asia found that IBS sufferers who ate two kiwis a day for four weeks had less constipation and a general lessening of IBS symptoms than those who didn't.
+A study by Taiwanese researchers found that IBS sufferers who ate two kiwis a day for four weeks had less constipation and a general lessening of IBS symptoms than those who didn't.

-Studies conducted at The Nutrition Institute at the University of Tennessee suggest that consuming calcium—which milk has plenty of—may help your body metabolize fat more efficiently.
-Other studies have shown that increased calcium intake from dairy products (though not from supplemental calcium carbonate) caused study participants to poop out more fat as opposed to it sticking around on the body.
-See more of our picks for the 20 Best Full-Fat Foods for Weight Loss!
+Studies conducted at The Nutrition Institute at the University of Tennessee and published in the journal Lipids suggest that consuming calcium—which milk has plenty of—may help your body metabolize fat more efficiently.
+Another study showed that increased calcium intake from dairy products (though not from supplemental calcium carbonate) caused study participants to poop out more fat as opposed to it sticking around on the body.

-Oranges are another fibrous fruit that can help move things along.
+Oranges are another fibrous fruit that can help move things along and help you avoid constipation.
 "Citrus fruits such as oranges, tangerines, and grapefruit are great because the fiber stimulates the growth of good colon microbiota/flora and subsequently increase fecal mass," Dr. Levy says.
 "These fruits are excellent snack and dessert choices for patients with constipation."
 Definitely a much better than sweet treats made from fiber-stripped refined carbohydrates.

 There's a reason why we go nutty for pistachios.
-Research from 2012 suggests that pistachios have properties similar to probiotics, which helps the growth of a healthy bacteria in the digestive tract.
-And a healthy GIT equals healthy poops.
+Research from 2012 suggests that pistachios have properties similar to probiotics, which helps the growth of healthy bacteria in the digestive tract.
+And a healthy gastrointestinal tract (GIT) equals healthy poops.

 Whole Grain Cereal

-If you reach for whole grain cereal in the morning, you’ll start your day off with a healthy dose of fiber that will keep you regular throughout the day.
-“Cereal fibers (such as whole grains) are great constipation relieving foods because their cell walls are difficult to digest and hold onto water,” Dr. Levy explains.
-He recommends oatmeal or fibrous boxed cereals — for our favorites, check out our Best Brand Name Cereals for Weight Loss.
+If you reach for whole grain cereal in the morning, you'll start your day off with a healthy dose of fiber that will keep you regular throughout the day.
+"Cereal fibers (such as whole grains) are great constipation relieving foods because their cell walls are difficult to digest and hold onto water," Dr. Levy explains.
+He recommends oatmeal or fibrous boxed cereals—for our favorites, check out our best breakfast cereals for weight loss.

-It does more than just leaving your breath smelling minty fresh.
-Peppermint's soothing effect works wonders for a bad stomach but research from the University of Maryland Medical Center found that it can also help people who suffer from IBS.
+It does more than just leaving your breath smelling minty fresh since peppermint is another food that helps make you poop.
+Peppermint's soothing effect works wonders for a bad stomach but research found that it can also help people who suffer from IBS.
 Basically, its calming properties help loosen up the muscles in the intestinal tract so your poo can move freely.